yourtion/Demo_CustomQRCode/README.md

 Demo for CustomQRCode( http://blog.yourtion.com/custom-cifilter-qrcode-generator.html )

-Generate a colorful QRCode using CIFilter.
+Generate a colorful QRCode using CIFilter with Objective-C.

 ScreenShot: